05-12-2025

 pfas

-A typical fire training area has a paved circle, generally concrete or asphalt.
-PFAS contamination also impacts the surrounding soils and underlying vadose zone.
-Further, runoff may cause the contaminants to spread to the surrounding areas, such as swales or lowlands.
+Remediating FTAs can be challenging, as they often are paved with concrete or asphalt.
+Besides contaminating those materials, PFAS usually impacts the surrounding soils and underlying vadose zone.
+Also, runoff may result in PFAS spreading to the surrounding areas, such as swales or lowlands.

 Adopting such an approach, property owners can minimize groundwater impacts and reduce their long-term liability.